When the stock market hiccups, as it is known to do from time to time, you may have one of several common reactions.

 Tax Loss Harvesting Summary

 That’s all there is to it.
 Sell lot(s) that have lost money, buy something similar that’s not the same, and you’ll receive a 1099-B from your brokerage reporting a year’s worth of TLH efforts.
-Here’s an excerpt of my Vanguard 1099-B from 2016 showing a total of $45,449.15 in losses.
-Most were short-term losses, with the final $6,212.57 being a long-term loss.
+Below is an excerpt of my Vanguard 1099-B from 2016 showing a total of $45,449.15 in short-term losses and $6,212.57 in long-term losses.

 Happy tax loss harvesting!